MuhammadShifa/store-sales-forecasting-mlops/6-best_practices/code/README.md

 - Unit Testing and Dockerizing the Streaming Module
 - Integration Testing
-- Code Linting and Auto-formatting
+- Code Quality: Linting and formatting
 - Git Pre-commit Hooks
 - Workflow Automation with Makefiles
 - Infrastructure as Code (IaC) using Terraform